bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

 ```

 ### Layout pipelines
-The shared layout, containing e.g. header, footer and menu, for all the pages are created using two pipelines.
-The layout pipeline reads all handlebars templates where the filename doesn't begin with a underscore.
-This way we can separate the the individual templates (e.g. for tags, tag index, archive, etc.) with the shared templates.
+The shared layout, containing e.g. header, footer, and menu, for all the pages are created using two pipelines.
+The layout pipeline reads all handlebars templates where the filename does not begin with an underscore.
+This way we can separate the individual templates (e.g. for tags, tag index, archive, etc.) with the shared templates.
 The shared templates may also [include metadata in the Front Matter](https://github.com/mholo65/mholo65/blob/master/input/scripts.hbs#L2), specifying whether it's a partial template.

 ```csharp
 public LayoutPipeline()